innoveworkshop/MintyCharger/README.md

 # MintyCharger

-A complete 9V (9.6V and 8.4V) NiMH charger that fits neatly inside an Altoids tin.
+A complete 9V battery charger that fits neatly inside an Altoids tin.

+## Supported Batteries

+This charger is capable of working with the following battery types and nominal
+voltages:

+  - NiMH
+    - 9.6V
+	- 8.4V
+	- 7.2V
+  - Lithium
+    - 7.4V

 ## License